M-HT/SR/games/X-Com - Ufo Defense/release/linux/readme-Linux.txt

 Put files from this archive into the installed game's directory.

 Simple instructions:
-1) install X-COM: UFO Defense on your PC
+1) install X-COM: UFO Defense on your PC (or copy installed game from another computer)
 2) copy the files from this archive into the game's directory
 3) run the game using xcom1.sh